raggedkarma/godbreakersaga/src/rules.md

 - **Circle:** Five godbreaker models and a shard marker.
 - **Hostile & Friendly:** Game terms that are used to determine the eligibility of a target for certain rules.
 - **Unaligned:** Unaligned models are minor threats that may be allies or prove dangerous.
 Wild models act based on their current compulsion.
-- **Traits & Flaws:** Special rules that make a model behave uniquely on the table.
+- **Traits & Flaws:** Special rules that allow a model behave uniquely on the table.

 ### Die Value (D)
 All models use a die value, or **D**, as a numerical measure of its might, either: **6**, **8**, **10** or **12**.
 This value encapsulates their abilities, skills, gear, and overall experience.